 South Dade Adult Education Center (SDAEC) is located in the southernmost portion of Miami-Dade County.
-The student population is comprised of approximately 1800 students per trimester.
+The student population is comprised of approximately 4600 students .
 These students are enrolled in High School Completion, Vocational Education, Adult Basic Education, General Education Development (GED), and English for Speakers of Other Languages (ESOL) classes.
 The school also offers several shared time vocational programs for Special Education students enrolled in local high schools.
 The communities of Homestead, Florida City, Leisure City and Naranja are served by the SDAEC and have a population composed of 47.3% Hispanic according to the 2000 Census.
 There is a significant Haitian population and a large number of undocumented farm workers not reflected by the census.
+The student population of SDAEC is composed of 58% Hispanic, 32% Black, 8% white non-Hispanic, and 2% other.
+The culturally diverse faculty and staff of SDAEC is comprised of 39% Hispanic, 33% Black, 23% White Non-Hispanic and 5% other.
 The school's main campus is located in downtown Homestead.
 The second campus is the South Dade Skills Center in Leisure City.
 The major satellite is at South Dade Senior High School where our evening High School Completion Program is housed.
 In addition to these facilities, classes are conducted at eighteen off campus locations which include: Job Corp, The Homeless Assistance Center Greater Miami Service Corp and several special needs programs such as as R.T.
 Knight, Good Hope and nursing homes.
 The communities served by this school cover a large geographical expanse where many acres are dedicated to farming.
 In August of 1992 Hurricane Andrew decimated the entire area.
 After fifteen years the economy has not yet fully recovered; however, within the past two years major development has begun in the area which will drastically change the identity of the South Miami-Dade Area.